gabrieledamone/staircase/docs/Code Explanation.rst

 Autonomous staircase building
 ----
-Finally we need to construct a code structure that makes the robot autonomous:
+Finally we need to construct a code structure that makes the robot autonomous
    * it can build different heights of staircases
    * has undergone a specific workplace planning and has knowledge on where bricks are
    * identifies issues and can react to them to a certain extent